 Yes.
 Switching from Shed to Luma Health does not require restarting titration — you continue at your current dose.
 The active pharmaceutical ingredient (semaglutide) is the same regardless of which licensed compounding pharmacy prepared it.
 Your Luma Health provider will prescribe at your current dose level based on your documented treatment history.
 The practical steps are: complete the Luma Health intake while you still have Shed medication, wait for your VialsRX shipment to confirm, then cancel Shed and continue injecting on your regular schedule.

-Shed's pricing increases as patients escalate from starting doses to maintenance doses.
-The starting price of approximately $129 to $189/month applies to lower dose tiers; maintenance doses reach $200 to $299/month.
-This means the monthly bill you receive will be higher at months 3, 4, and 5+ of treatment than at months 1 to 2.
+Shed's pricing generally increases as patients escalate from starting doses to maintenance doses.
+The starting price of approximately $129 to $199/month applies to lower dose tiers; maintenance doses can reach $200 to $299/month.
+This means the monthly bill you receive may be higher at months 3, 4, and 5+ of treatment than at months 1 to 2.
 Luma Health's $197/month flat rate applies at every dose tier from 0.25 mg to 2.4 mg — the number you see when you enroll is the number you pay at every maintenance dose throughout your treatment.

 References